-WHEREAS, Town of Brookfield is creating a Comprehensive Plan which takes into consideration current demographics, economic trends, and Town infrastructure conditions;
+WHEREAS, the Town of Brookfield created a document entitled "Town of Brookfield 2022-2042 Comprehensive Plan" which takes into consideration current demographics, economic trends, and Town infrastructure conditions;

-WHEREAS, the Town Plan Commission finds that the Comprehensive Plan update contains all of the requirements specified in §66.1001(4)(d) of Wisconsin Statutes;
+WHEREAS, the Plan Commission finds that the document entitled "Town of Brookfield 2022-2042 Comprehensive Plan" contains all of the requirements specified in Wis.
+Stat. § 66.1001(4)(d);